Concepts

 When a job cannot complete, Forge fails immediately and states why.
 Common failure reasons include:

 Forge does not retry silently or produce partial output.
-A failed job is clearly marked as failed, with the reason recorded in the manifest.
+A failed job is clearly marked as failed, with the reason recorded in the local job record.